Cockatrice/Cockatrice/README.md

 Read the long-term project **roadmap** to see planned edits and milestones [here](https://docs.google.com/document/d/1Ewe5uSaRE2nR2pNPMaGmP6gVZdqgFbBgwSscGqIr4W0/edit).

 We try to be responsive to new issues.
-We'll provide advice on how best to implement a feature; alternately, we can show you where a contributor is already doing something similar in the codebase.
+We'll provide advice on how best to implement a feature; alternately, we can show you where the codebase is doing something similar before you get too far along.

 # Community Resources